News

 The picture you see here is a very fare representation of our clown Henry.

-He loves to make us laugh.
+He loved to make us laugh.
 Ever since he learned that he can impress people with his two-legged sit, he never really returned to walking on all fours......
-My husband lovingly calls Henry our “missing link”.
+My husband still lovingly calls Henry our “missing link”.

-Henry, it is a pleasure to be owned by you.
+Henry, it was a pleasure to be owned by you.

 Henry patiently waits while baby Anka is learning to grab the Jolly ball.